Create a Website Account - Manage notification subscriptions, save form progress and more.

-Click the following link for information regarding how to request to be excused from jury service and what documentation is required: HOW TO REQUEST EXCUSAL FROM JURY SERVICE
+Click the following link for information regarding how to request to be excused from jury service and what documentation is required: HOW TO REQUEST EXCUSAL FROM JURY SERVICE.

-If you have received a letter instructing you to report for juror selection, please arrive at the courthouse by the time indicated in the letter you receive, as it takes time to check in with the Court and go through security screening.
-Once all jurors are seated in the Courtroom, the Voir Dire process will begin.
+Once the randomized jurors are seated in the Courtroom, the Voir Dire process will begin.
 The Judge will tell you about the nature of the case, then introduce the lawyers and other parties involved in the case.
 The Judge will have all jurors take an oath in which you will promise to answer all questions truthfully.
 After all jurors are sworn in, the judge and the lawyers will question you and other members of the panel to find out if you have any knowledge about the case, any personal interest in it, or any feelings that might make it hard for you to be an impartial juror.
 This question process is called Voir Dire, which means "to speak the truth."

 Though some questions may seem personal, you should answer them completely and honestly.
 If you are uncomfortable answering them, tell the Judge.
 Questions are not asked to embarrass you.
 They are intended to make sure members of the jury have no bias or past experiences which might prevent them from making an impartial decision.